Beyond Objective-Based Improvement: Stationarity-Aware Expected Improvement for Bayesian Optimization: Experiments

 \subsection{Experimental Setup}

+We perform different experiments with varying baselines: \begin{enumerate} \item Synthetic Benchmarks (Section~\ref{sec: synthetic}): EI-GN is compared with a comprehensive set of baselines to establish regimes of effectiveness (Section~\ref{sec: regimes_of_effectiveness}) empirically. \item GP Samples (Section~\ref{sec: gp_samples}): Acquisition behavior is isolated with comparisons against functions in the EI-family.
+This ascertains the usefulness of stationarity-aware objectives \eqref{eq: g} for improvement based AFs and the alternative pathway to improvement via gradient norms (Section~\ref{sec:acquisition_signal}). \item Gradient Ablation (Section~\ref{sec: gradient_ablation}): Gradient-based baselines are compared against EI-GN.
+Specifically, we show surrogates that incorporate gradients are orthogonal to the proposed method and can yield complementary gains when combined with EI-GN. \item Application to Policy Search (Section~\ref{sec: policy_search}): EI-GN's performance is demonstrated in policy search case studies, where gradients are estimated via the policy gradient theorem.
+We contrast local gradient-based methods (i.e. REINFORCE) with global methods (i.e. EI-GN) when gradients are available. \end{enumerate}

 Each experiment is repeated across 20 seeds, initialized with $3d$ quasi-random Sobol points.
 All results are shown with mean $\pm$ one standard error of best $f$.
 Unless stated otherwise, we model GPs with the Mat\'ern-$5/2$ kernel along with Automatic Relevance Determination (ARD); additional implementation details can be found in Appendix~\ref{app: implementation}.
+Here, the function and gradient observations are assumed to be deterministic to isolate acquisition behavior without confounding due to objective noise.
 We find that EI-GN performance is largely insensitive to $\alpha$ and use $\alpha = 0.6$ for all EI-GN experiments; hyperparameter tuning experiments for $\alpha$ can be found in Appendix~\ref{app: hyperparameter alpha}.

-We consider two benchmark categories: synthetic benchmarks and GP samples.
-Here, the function and gradient observations are assumed to be deterministic to isolate acquisition behavior without confounding due to objective noise.
-We compare EI-GN against EI, Thompson Sampling (TS) \cite{daniel2018tutorial}, CMA-ES \cite{hansen2001completely}, and Sobol.
-We use EI as the primary EI-family baseline since it is canonical and directly connected to our formulation (e.g., the $\alpha=0$ special case) and defer comparisons to LogEI \cite{ament2023unexpected}, a variant designed to mitigate EI's vanishing acquisition signal, to Appendix~\ref{app: EI variants}.
-We also explore extentions of EI-GN to policy search, where noisy objective and gradient observations are assumed.
+The code implementation of EI-GN is available at: \url{https://github.com/ipjoshua1483/EI-GN}.